Explore Related Nursing Specialties

 - A certification is a credential issued after you complete your education, gain experience, and pass an exam.
 It demonstrates knowledge and expertise beyond what you learned in school.
 Some certifications are for a field in general, but most are for specialties within a field.
 In general, a certification is considered a mark of professional excellence.

 - A certificate is issued after you’ve completed an educational course or program.
 It can cover an entire profession and lead to an entry-level job, or it can be for a postgraduate program in a professional field.
 Certificates can also represent advanced knowledge and set you apart from others in your field.

 Salary and Career Outlook

 The U.S. Bureau of Labor Statistics (BLS) doesn’t report salaries for nursing specialties.
-But for all RNs with a bachelor’s degree, it reports a median annual salary of $75,330, with the lowest 10% earning less than $53,410 and the highest 10% earning more than $116,230.
+But for all RNs with a bachelor’s degree, it reports a median annual salary of $77,600.
+Take a look at salary info for your state.

 Other factors that can influence your earnings include where you live and how much experience you have.

-The BLS projects employment of nurses to grow 9% between 2020 and 2030, a little faster than average for all occupations.
-There will be about 194,500 new nursing positions annually through 2030 as the field grows and current nurses retire or move into different occupations, according to the BLS.
+The BLS projects employment of nurses to grow 6.2% through 2031, a little faster than average for all occupations.
+There will be about 195,000 new nursing positions through 2031 as the field grows and current nurses retire or move into different occupations, according to the BLS.

 Aging baby boomers, who are living longer than previous generations, are fueling much of the growth in healthcare jobs in general.
 This segment of the population tends to have more diseases and chronic conditions, such as diabetes and heart disease, and needs more care.